sushiroll4093/clone/Quick-Start.md

 ### Upgrading Ruby Gems to 1.3.6 or later

-If you ran the above dependency installation command, you just installed Ruby Gems.
-For Mac users, feel free to skip ahead to "Bundler and Canvas dependencies" below.
-Unfortunately, Ubuntu 10.04 doesn't provide a recent enough Ruby Gems framework to support Canvas, as Canvas requires the use of Ruby Gems 1.3.6.
+If you ran the above Ubuntu/Debian dependency installation command or are running OS X, you either have or just installed Ruby Gems.
+Unfortunately, many operating systems don't provide a recent enough Ruby Gems framework to support Canvas, as Canvas requires the use of Ruby Gems 1.3.6 or newer.
 To find out what version of Ruby Gems you have, you can run

 ```
 $ gem -v
 ```

-You can upgrade Ruby Gems to 1.3.6 or later easily using an Ubuntu PPA (or something similar).
+If you run Ubuntu, you can upgrade Ruby Gems to 1.3.6 or later easily using an Ubuntu PPA (or something similar).
 For Ubuntu 10.04, we recommend trying [Mackenzie Morgan's Ruby Gem backport PPA](https://launchpad.net/~maco.m/+archive/ruby).
 If you have the *python-software-properties* package installed (most Ubuntu installations do), you can add this PPA and upgrade Ruby Gems as follows:

 ```
 $ sudo apt-add-repository ppa:maco.m/ruby